Sydney-Informatics-Hub/hello-nextflow/docs/session1/02_hellonf.md

 !!! abstract "Summary"

-    In this step you have learned:
+    In this step we have learned:

     1. How to create a Nextflow pipeline
     2. How to interpret `hello-world.nf`
-    3. How to add comments to your pipelines
+    3. How to add comments to our pipelines
     4. How to `run` a Nextflow pipeline
     5. How to view log files create by Nextflow